-Designed by Jamie Murphy and Madison Shackell-York and printed by Jamie at Distillers Press, National College of Art and Design, Dublin.
+Designed by Jamie Murphy and Madison Shackell-York and printed by Jamie at Distillers Press, National College of Art and Design, Dublin, Ireland.

-Published in an edition of 50 copies, of which 10 are deluxe copies.
+Published in an edition of 40 standard copies and 10 deluxe.

 I’m thoroughly enjoying getting my mitts on editions from The Salvage Press of late, as this new addition here shows.
 Although the entry is for the deluxe copy of The Puppet Show, I am going to extend it a little to include the full series of four standard edition Swift booklets, which The Puppet Show is from, and which I also own.